 About J. M. Golding

-J. M. Golding is a fine art photographer based in the San Francisco Bay area.
-She chooses plastic, pinhole, and vintage film cameras as her primary photographic tools: plastic cameras such as the Holga for the playfulness and spontaneity they promote and their capacity to help create dreamlike images, pinhole cameras for their simplicity and their contemplative quality, and vintage film cameras for the subjectivity of the images that are possible.
-J. M.’s photographs have been shown internationally in numerous juried group exhibitions and she is the recipient of the 2013 Holga Inspire Award, the Lúz Gallery Curator’s Choice Award (2009), and several Honorable Mentions in juried exhibitions.
+J. M. Golding is a photographic artist based in the San Francisco Bay area.
+She chooses plastic, pinhole, and vintage film cameras as her primary tools: plastic cameras such as the Holga for the playfulness and spontaneity they promote and their capacity to help create dreamlike images, pinhole cameras for their simplicity and their contemplative quality, and vintage film cameras for the subjectivity of the images that are possible.
+J. M.’s photographs have been shown internationally in numerous juried group exhibitions and she is the recipient of the 2013 Holga Inspire Award, Best of Show at Wanderlust (Dickerman Prints, 2017), the Lúz Gallery Curator’s Choice Award (2009), and several Honorable Mentions in juried exhibitions.

 J. M. Golding created and maintains 127 Film Photography, an online resource for community, inspiration, and information about 127-format film photography.

 Interview in Wobneb magazine

 Interview in LensCulture magazine

 Portfolio at Mother F-Stop